ATTHDEV/Battle-City/README.md

 # Battle-City

-This Game created for assignment in my java class in university
+This game created for assignment in my java class in university